changmw/chang-cantontese-input/foxpro/aia.aidc/readme.txt

 to produce a PLAS-like system using web browsers.

-Lastly, some insurance companies might out-source insurance agent system to small companies.
+Lastly, some insurance companies might out-source insurance agent system to small software companies.